Jolan Bonny

 Program Administration, EPFL

-Hello !
+Hey !
 I'm Arthur, a second year student at EPFL, currently studying physics.
-I am passionate about understanding how everything around us works, and am eager to meet lots of new people !
-This summer, I'll be doing my internship at LASTRO, an astrophysics lab which uses physics informed neural networks to study dark matter.
-I enjoy playing music and sports (running, tennis, hiking...) and am open to any new experience, so feel free to reach out to me :)
+I love learning how things around me work, especially in physics and mathematics.
+I can't wait to meet lots of new people through the Laidlaw program !
+I'm currently doing my internship at LASTRO, an astrophysics lab, and work on developping technologies (such as quantum computers and physics informed neural networks) to study the properties of dark matter.
+I love playing sports (running, hiking, tennis) and as a long time drummer, I also enjoy playing/listening to music.
+I am also open to any new experience, so feel free to reach out to me :)

 Sophia Brady (Previously: Waseem Khan)